pivotal/docs-tap/scst-scan/install-snyk-integration.hbs.md

 # Install Snyk Scanner (Beta)

-This document describes prerequisites how to install Supply Chain Security Tools - Scan (Snyk Scanner) from the Tanzu Application Platform package repository.
+This topic describes the prerequisites for installing Supply Chain Security Tools - Scan (Snyk Scanner) from the Tanzu Application Platform package repository.

 >**Note:** Snyk's image scanning capability is in beta.
 Snyk might only return a partial list of CVEs when scanning Buildpack images.